codetony25/productive-coding-tips/presentation.md

 - Made a github readme of everything we will be talking about so don't be scared if you missed something, I will share it after this.
 - Try your best to avoid touching your mouse and learn shortcut hotkeys that the IDE has.
 - Feel free to interrupt me any time for questions.
+- We want to activate our F1, F2, F3 to use as our standard function keys `Go to System Preferences / Keyboard / Keyboard and uncheck the item that says "Use all F1, F2, etc. as standard function keys."`
+- If we ever want to use our special keys we just hold <kbd>FN</kbd> key and change the volume.

 > Talk about User Interface of IDE